-GO WILD THIS NOVEMBER WITH NATURE PLAY SA
+GO WILD WITH NATURE PLAY SA

-During the month of November, sign up for the Nature Play SA Go Wild Challenge and open the door to a classroom where the ceiling and floor changes daily.
+Sign up for the Nature Play SA Go Wild Challenge and open the door to a classroom where the ceiling and floor changes daily.

 What would it feel like to take learning outside and do something wild every day?
 What might your class investigate, explore and create?